nidhitechno716-commits/E-Commerce-Company/README.md

     number_of_customers DESC
 LIMIT 3;
 ```
 2 **Determine the distribution of customers by the number of orders placed.
-This insight will help in segmenting customers into one-time buyers, occasional shoppers, and regular customers for tailored marketing strategies.**
+This insight will help in segmenting customers into one-time buyers, occasional shoppers, and regular customers for tailored marketing strategies**
 ```sql
 SELECT
     CASE